aniketripathi/DataStructures/README.md

 The inc folder contains the header files(.h extension) and the src folder contains the source files(.c extension).

-To read the detailed documentation about the data strucutres go to the folder Documentation and open shortcut to index.html.
+To read the detailed documentation about the data structures go to the folder Documentation and open shortcut to index.html.

 Version: 1.0